crazoter/My-Docs/docs/manga_reviews.md

 * **Release rate**: Monthly
 * **Read until**: Ch 63
 * **Points**:
-    * Plot is all about the 6 main characters
+    * Plot is all about the 6 main characters (4 + 2 who will be introduced later)
     * Mostly on sweet / romance moments rather than "HAHAHA" funny (although there are some funny moments)
     * Some chapters (esp. the earlier ones) make a lot of references to popular otaku culture
       * These are usually explained in TL notes